expressjs/expressjs.com/_posts/2025-05-15-express-cleanup-legacy-packages.md

 As Express.js continues to power web applications across the world, it's important that we maintain a clean, reliable, and modern codebase.
 In that spirit, we've done a bit of spring cleaning.

-Over the past few weeks, we've evaluated legacy packages within the Express.js ecosystem—some of which have become outdated, unmaintained, or misaligned with modern best practices.
+Over the past few weeks, we've evaluated legacy packages within the Express.js ecosystem — some of which have become outdated, unmaintained, or misaligned with modern best practices.
 As a result, we’ve officially deprecated several of them.

 ## 🚨 Packages Deprecated